 Visualization - Manifold LiDAR features are evolving rapidly and are subject to change.
 Check out the latest additions in the Changes and Additions topic.
 Current facilities are aimed at analyzing and manipulating data, for example, combining data sets or creating subsets of data, generating raster representations of the point cloud using facilities such as Kriging interpolation and so on.
 The focus (for now) is not on automatic generation of visual renderings in 2D or 3D.
 Future builds are expected to add such visualization.

 Thank you, Martin! - LAZ file format uses lossless compression, implemented in the open source LASzip compression library, developed by Martin Isenburg, the creator of LAStools.
-Manifold uses the LASzip library to read/write LAZ files.
+Manifold uses the LASzip library to read/write LAZ files: see the Third Party Release Levels topic for which version is used.
 That helps preserve use of a single LAS / LAZ file format standard, without forking proprietary variations, like ESRI zLAS.

 LAS and LAZ speeds compared - Consider an example using a LiDAR data set for part of the city of Portland, Maine, in the US.
 In uncompressed LAS format, the file is 458 MB.
 In compressed LAZ format, the file is only 58 MB.
 To compare the speed of LAS files with LAZ files, in Manifold we used the librarylas dataport to create a data source on a folder containing the LAS file, and then we created a data source on a folder containing the LAZ file.
 We dragged and dropped both resulting drawings into a map, with timings shown below in a Log Window report.